 If you are a student and attend university or college, you may have to live in the college dorm for a few years.
 The college dorm is one of your residences.
 The home you are leaving to study in college is your domicile home.

 Domicile is the legal definition of the place or country where you have a lawful and official permanent home.
-It is your main residence where you may choose to reside after some time.
+It is your main residence, and you may choose to reside there after some time.

 Domicile status means an individual has a domicile in their country where they have a permanent or primary home.
 Nobody can have more than one domicile home.
 This status also makes you a part of specific laws undertaken by your country’s government authority.